-We want to send one talented aspiring photographer on a one-on-one mentorship assignment with Canon master Richard I'Anson.
-There you'll capture Mongolia's incredibly unique celebration of nomadic culture at the Naadam Festival.
+We're looking for an aspiring, passionate photographer to send on a trip to Mongolia to be mentored by Canon Master Richard I'Anson.
+During this 10-day scholarship opportunity, you'll capture the unique celebration of nomadic culture at the Naadam Festival.

-To win, all you need to do is apply with your best 5 images that tell a story of a place you've visited.
+To win, all you need to do is apply with your best 5 images that tell a story from a place you've visited.

 Find out more and check out all the prizes below.